webdavis/dockerfiles/README.md

 _This repo contains various Dockerfiles for images that I create._

+## Usage

+The `Makefile` can build each image one by one, or all of them in parallel.

+    make                       build all of the docker images, tag, and then push them to Docker Hub make [parent-dir/sub-dir]  run docker build on specific Dockerfiles based on the parent-dir/sub-dir provided make cleanall              remove all Docker images on the host make help                  display this help menu

 ## About

 All of the images can be found on [Docker